Where to walk?

 The right OS Map for the walk you are doing

 Ensure you have the correct OS map for the walk you are doing.
-All the walks on our website clearly state the OS map required, and if you haven't already got it, you can click on the link to buy it from our mapshop.
+All the walks on our website clearly state the OS map required, and if you haven't already got it, you can click on the link to buy it directly from the Ordnance Survey.

 A waterproof case is a great idea to keep your map dry - and now OS have a special range of laminated maps available - but they are more expensive.